kdabir/glide/site/app/docs/installing.md

 Open a new Teminal (Command prompt) and verify installation using `glide -v`.
 If you see glide version, we are done.

 **Congratulations, you have installed glide**

+> The first run of glide usually takes long time because it downloads latest Google App Egnine SDK and other dependencies
+> so please grab a coffee and relax.
+Next run onwards, glide would start almost immediately.

 ----